Kathrin Hoffmann-Curtius

-Hoffmann-Curtius is a member of the Ulmer Verein – Association for Art and Cultural Studies and is affiliated with the Zentralinstitut für Kunstgeschichte.
+Hoffmann-Curtius was a member of the Ulmer Verein – Association for Art and Cultural Studies and is affiliated with the Zentralinstitut für Kunstgeschichte.
 She is a member of the Villigster Research Forum on National Socialism, Racism and Anti-Semitism and a member of several commissions for the erection of contemporary monuments.
 Her focus is on the representation of nations, art in the Weimar Republic and under National Socialism, the myth of male and female authorship and the painter Hannah Höch.

 She was married to the art historian Konrad Hoffmann (1938–2007).